-In Kazakhstan, healthcare is the number one benefit people care about.
-Governmental healthcare is insufficient and the cost of private medical clinics is very high.
-However, many employers are surprised by the fact that employees’ expectations relating to health insurance are very high, in fact, too high.
-This is due to a lack of understanding of insurances in general.
+[Updated 3/25/23] In Kazakhstan, healthcare is the number one benefit people care about.
+Governmental healthcare is insufficient, and private medical clinics are costly.
+However, many employers are surprised that employees’ expectations relating to health insurance are very high, in fact, too high.
+This is due to a lack of understanding of insurance in general.
 When asked to rank four other common benefits in order of importance, the average Kazakh employee will respond with death, disability, personal accident, and retirement.

 Mandatory Employee Benefits in Kazakhstan

-In accordance with Article 28 of the Constitution of the Republic of Kazakhstan, a citizen of the Republic of Kazakhstan is guaranteed a minimum wage and pension, social security by age, in case of illness, disability, loss of breadwinner and other legal grounds.
+Per Article 28 of the Constitution of the Republic of Kazakhstan, a citizen of the Republic of Kazakhstan is guaranteed a minimum wage and pension, social security by age, in case of illness, disability, loss of a breadwinner, and other legal grounds.

-Currently, Kazakhstan has a multi-level pension system, consisting of a basic, mandatory, and voluntary level.
+Kazakhstan has a multi-level pension system consisting of basic, mandatory, and voluntary levels.

-The first level (basic) – the state basic pension payment (the republican budget)
+The first level (basic) – is the state basic pension payment (the republican budget)

-At the basic level, a state basic pension benefit is provided, which is granted to citizens (as well as to persons permanently residing in the territory of the republic) when reaching the retirement age.
-It is carried out regardless of the receipt of a solidarity and/or funded pension.
+At the basic level, a state basic pension benefit is provided, which is granted to citizens (and persons permanently residing in the republic’s territory) when retirement age is reached.
+It is carried out regardless of receiving solidarity and/or funded pension.

-- Its size, with the participation in the pension system of 10 years or less, or its absence, will be equal to 54% of the subsistence level (SL).
+- Its size, with the participation in the pension system of 10 years or less, or its absence, will equal 54% of the subsistence level (SL).

-- For each year, worked over 10 years, the basic pension increases by 2%.
-For example, the experience of 20 years – the basic pension of 74% of the PM, worked 30 years – the basic pension – 94% of the PM, with an experience of 33 or more years, the basic pension will amount to 100% of the PM.
+- For each year worked over 10 years, the basic pension increases by 2%.
+For example, the experience of 20 years – the basic pension of 74% of the PM worked 30 years – the basic pension – of 94% of the PM, with an experience of 33 or more years, the basic pension will amount to 100% of the PM.

-At the same time, the length of participation in the pension system include:
+At the same time, the length of participation in the pension system includes the following:

-- Accumulative experience (actual experience of payment of pension contributions) after January 1, 1998.
+- Accumulative experience (experience of payment of pension contributions) after January 1, 1998.

-- Other socially significant periods (caring for a child under 3 years – (within 12 years) periods of care for the disabled person of the first group, lonely disabled person of the second group and old-age pensioner who need outside help, as well as for an elderly person who has reached eighty years of age, and disabled from childhood to 16 years, residence time for spouses of military personnel, employees of special agencies, and diplomatic workers).
+- Other socially significant periods include caring for a child under 3 years – (within 12 years), periods of care for a disabled person of the first group, and disabled person from childhood till 16 years, a single disabled person of the second group, and old-age pensioner who needs outside help, as well as for people 80+, and disabled from childhood to 18 years, the residence time for spouses of military personnel, employees of special agencies, and diplomatic workers).

-With the transition to a funded pension system that provides for the transfer of mandatory pension contributions by all employees, each employer is obliged to carry out a regular transfer of OPV in the amount of 10% of the monthly income of the employee (not more than 75 times the minimum wage) to the employee’s individual retirement account opened in the UAPF.
+Transitioning to a funded pension system that provides for mandatory pension contributions by all employees, each employer is obliged to carry out a regular transfer of OPV – 10% of the employee’s monthly income (not more than 75 times the minimum wage) to the employee’s retirement account opened in the UAPF.

-2) If pension accumulations are sufficient to ensure payment not less than the minimum pension, men at the age of 55 and women – 50 years 6 months by concluding a pension annuity contract.
+2) If pension accumulations are sufficient to ensure payment not less than the minimum pension, men at 55 and women – at 53 years by concluding a pension annuity contract.

-3) Disabled persons of the first and second groups, if the disability is established for indefinite period.
+3) Disabled persons of the first and second groups if the disability is established indefinitely.

-4) Foreigners and stateless persons who have left the country for permanent residence outside the Republic of Kazakhstan, who have submitted documents confirming the fact of departure.
+4) Foreigners and stateless persons who have left the country for permanent residence outside the Republic of Kazakhstan and who have submitted documents confirming the fact of departure.

 The third level(voluntary) – Payments from voluntary pension contributions.

-Voluntary pension contributions is money contributed by employees on their own initiative to the UAPF and (or) a voluntary accumulative pension fund for themselves or by third parties.
+A voluntary pension contribution is money employees contribute to the UAPF and (or) a voluntary accumulative pension fund for themselves or third parties.
 Their rate, and the period of payment, are determined by the contract on pension provision at the expense of voluntary pension contributions.

-Contributors of voluntary pension contributions is a natural or legal person that makes voluntary pension contributions at its own expense.
+Contributors of voluntary pension contributions is a natural or legal person that makes voluntary pension contributions at their own expense.

 Paid Time Off

-In accordance with Article 99 of the Labor Code, pregnant women, women who gave birth to a child/children, women and men who adopted a newborn child/children are granted the following leave in connection with the birth of a child:
+Per Article 99 of the Labor Code, pregnant women, women who gave birth to a child/children, and women and men who adopted a newborn child/children are granted the following leave in connection with the birth of a child: